 The sides in the photo are creamy coleslaw using carrots, scallions, celery, and Napa cabbage, along with my favorite ranch dressing which appears in my forthcoming book.

 You’ll want to marinade the chicken pieces for at least 4 hours, or as long as 24 hours.
 Also, I use chicken drummettes (in the picture) which are cut from the full wing.
-You can probably request that the butcher cut these for you, or try cutting them yourself (warning: they’re rather tricky to cut and require a strong arm and cleaver).
-Or just use other chicken pieces.
+You can probably request that the butcher cut these for you, or try cutting them yourself.
+Or use other chicken pieces.
 If you use full wings, you can break them apart after they come out of the oven (and are cooled a bit).

 Finally here are some other game food ideas to consider…

-- 2 cups finely chopped scallion (about 5 green onions)
+- 2 cups finely chopped green onions (scallions)

 - 1 1/2 teaspoons dried thyme